-- Neopixelar.py - this is the main FPGA building source
+- risq5.py - this is the main FPGA building source

-- libmodules subdir - DRAM DMA loader helper & system time support
+- libmodules subdir - all RISC-V sources, DRAM DMA loader helper & system time support

 - helpers subdir - contains python helpers for load & flash etc.

-- firmware subdir - contains some modified BIOS files (relative to the original version)
+- firmware subdir - contains some modified BIOS files (& the originals), not used currently

-- software subdir - contains a separate build, load & flash logic for separate (RV32i) application code
+- software subdir - contains a separate build, load & flash logic for RV32IMF application code

 After installation of the relevant toolchains: